jonhoare/git-merge-bug-demo/README.md

 # Challenge

 This is a simulation of multiple team members working on different features/branches at the same time.
-The team are using `git merge master` or `git pull master` (Which in turn does a merge) to ensure their feature branch is up to date with master before merging back into master.
+The team are using `git merge master` or `git pull master` (Which in turn does a merge) to ensure their feature branch is up to date with master before merging back into master with `git merge feature/branch`.

 Using your git tools, I would like you to find where a bug was slipped into this "codebase".